No Retreat, No Surrender: Development and writing

 After living in Taiwan for a year in the early 1980s, screenwriter Keith W. Strandberg became interested in working in martial arts films as an actor.
-Strandberg moved back to the United States and became a tour director in China, where he continued to stop by in Hong Kong to make contact with producers and screenwriters.
-After being turned down by several studios including Shaw Brothers, Strandberg read about Seasonal Film Corporation and got in contact with the studio head Ng See-yuen.
-Ng expressed an interest in making an American film and asked if Strandberg knew anything about screenplays.
-Strandberg stated that he had despite never seeing one before.
-A year later, Ng See-yuen contacted Strandberg in America stating that he wanted to write a script for them.
+He moved back to the United States and became a tour director in China, from where he continued to visit Hong Kong to make contact with producers and screenwriters.
+After being turned down by several studios, including Shaw Brothers, Strandberg read about Seasonal Film Corporation and got in contact with the studio head, Ng See-yuen.
+Ng expressed an interest in making an American film and asked if Strandberg knew anything about screenplays; Strandberg lied that he did.
+A year later, Ng contacted Strandberg in America, stating that he wanted to write a script for them.
 Strandberg wrote a draft of what would become No Retreat, No Surrender.
 While production began on the film, Strandberg was on set and spent hours every night changing the script to improve its quality while filming.

 Casting

-Jean-Claude Van Damme was cast as the Soviet villain Ivan Kraschinsky.
-On set, Van Damme performed a round house kick on Pete Cunningham which rendered him unconscious.
-Actor and martial artist Timothy Baker stated that while working with Van Damme during the action scenes on the set, the production manager and director Corey Yuen instructed him to not make contact with the other actors and stuntmen.
-Despite continuous warnings, Van Damme continued to do so with his kicks to Baker during filming.
+Jean-Claude Van Damme was cast as the Soviet villain, Ivan Kraschinsky.
+On set, he performed a roundhouse kick on Pete Cunningham, rendering him unconscious.
+Actor and martial artist Timothy Baker stated that during action scenes on the set, the production manager and director Corey Yuen instructed Van Damme to not make contact with the other actors and stuntmen.
+Despite repeated warnings, Van Damme continued to do so, performing kicks on Baker during filming.
 Other actors and martial artists claimed that Van Damme had not been reckless with his physical contact, including Ron Pohnel, who said, "His control wasn't such as mine, but I had no complaints".
-Van Damme originally had a two picture deal with screenwriter Strandberg but broke his contract.
+Van Damme originally had a two-picture deal with Strandberg but broke his contract.

 Release

 Home media

-While there was never a DVD release in the United States, a Blu-ray release was published by Kino Lorber Classics in the Region A on February 21, 2017, which contained both the American theatrical release and a longer international cut.
+While there was never a DVD release in the United States, a Blu-ray edition of the film was published by Kino Lorber Classics in Region A, on February 21, 2017, which contained both the American theatrical release and a longer international cut.

 Reception and legacy

 Box office

 No Retreat, No Surrender was released on May 2, 1986.
-The film was the eleventh highest grossing film on its opening week in the American box office grossing $739,723.
-The film grossed a total of $4,662,137 in the United States and Canada.
+It was the eleventh-highest grossing film on its opening week at the American box office, earning $739,723; it grossed a total of $4,662,137 in the United States and Canada.

-The film sold 1.3 million tickets in the United States, and 395,013 tickets in France.
+The film sold 1.3 million tickets in the United States and 395,013 in France.